AguaClara/Textbook/Rapid_Mix/RM_Intro.rst

 .. math::  \varepsilon = G^2 \nu

-where :math:`\varepsilon` is the energy dissipation rate, :math:`G` is the velocity gradient, and :math:`\nu` is the kinematic viscosity of water.
+Where :math:`\varepsilon` is the energy dissipation rate, :math:`G` is the velocity gradient, and :math:`\nu` is the kinematic viscosity of water.
 We can estimate the power input required to create a target energy dissipation rate for a conventional design by noting that power is simple the energy dissipation rate times the mass of water in the rapid mix unit.

 .. math:: P = \bar\varepsilon \rlap{-} V \rho